Spend-Right/future-first-house/README.md

-# future-first-house
+# Future First House
-An app for visualising what saving goals are needed to buy certain houses based on users' information like salary, unavoidable expenses, etc..
+A web app for visualising the long term effects of small changes to a First Home Buyer's short-term budget.

+## The Team
+- Tian Welgemoed (Lead Developer) [@pollie80](https://github.com/pollie80)
+- more to come